OpenDroneMap/documents/GOVERNANCE.md

 ## Ownership of OpenDroneMap Logo

-The OpenDroneMap logo is a trademarks or registered trademarks of Cleveland Metroparks and/or its affiliates and may not be used without written permission.
+The OpenDroneMap logo is a trademark or registered trademarks of Cleveland Metroparks and/or its affiliates and may not be used without written permission.
 The opendronemap.org domain is also property of Cleveland Metroparks.